Oct. 18, 2025

 Born in Havana, Cuba, raised in Miami.

-Husband, father of two, grandfather of one girl and soon to be grandfather of three girls.
+Husband, father of two, and grandfather of three girls.

 Current owner of Spin Alley Vintage Radios and Phonographs.